MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 When all errors are fixed, the custom base application package (.app) will be created.

-## Task 8: Convert the test toolkit library and test runner codeunits to AL extension
+## Task 8: Create and build an AL project for the test library

 If you converted the test library form C/AL to AL, you will now create and build a project for test library, similar to what you did for the base application.